Install WHM & cPanel on AlmaLinux and Ubuntu Linux OS

 Currently, cPanel / WHM is supporting AlmaLinux OS version 8 and Ubuntu version 20.04 LTS Server.

-• In using Antivirus Scanner, a Strongly recommended minimum of 3 GB RAM.
+- In using an Antivirus Scanner, a Strongly recommended minimum of 3 GB RAM.

 Others Basic Requirements